The Politician's Husband: Plot

-Aiden calls a meeting with Bruce, telling the latter he wants to mend their relationship for Freya's sake.
-He offers Bruce a revolutionary plan to provide much-needed elder care through incentives offered to qualified immigrants, overseen by a local start-up management company.
-Bruce accepts the plan and readies to propose it, meeting with the management firm.
-With Bruce occupied, Aiden makes a speech in the House of Commons decrying the current government as lacking ethics, which makes headlines.
-The next day, Bruce is forced to resign when it is revealed that the firm representatives he met were actually undercover reporters, tipped off by Aiden, and that they have video of him soliciting and accepting bribes from them.
+Aiden arranges a meeting with Bruce, telling him that he wants to repair their relationship for Freya’s sake.
+He presents Bruce with a groundbreaking proposal to address the urgent need for elderly care by offering incentives to qualified immigrants, managed by a local start-up firm.
+Bruce agrees to the proposal and prepares to present it, holding a meeting with the management company.
+While Bruce is occupied, Aiden delivers a speech in the House of Commons condemning the current government as lacking in ethics—a statement that makes headlines.
+The following day, Bruce is forced to resign after it is revealed that the firm representatives he met were actually undercover journalists, tipped off by Aiden, and that they possess video footage of him soliciting and accepting bribes.

 Bruce confronts Aiden and Freya, accusing them of having conspired against him.
 Freya doesn't believe the accusation but later finds a draft of the plan in Aiden's home office.
 She accuses him of being unable to cope with no longer being "on top" in the relationship and confronts him over how his deception nearly ended her own career.
 Then, she becomes mortified when she realises that was his intent.
 Aiden accuses Freya of sleeping with Bruce and claims his scheme was meant to restore things to the way they originally were, before realising that this means the end of their marriage.

 That night, Aiden's father berates him for what he has done.
 The next morning, the couple's daughter, Ruby, finds Aiden's father dead in the back yard, having died walking back from Aiden's office.
 After the funeral, Freya makes arrangements for Aiden to move out.

 Six months later, Aiden has seemingly been elected Prime Minister, with Freya as his Deputy Prime Minister.
 They only remain married for political purposes.
 They share a brief private moment before their first cabinet meeting, staring at each other emotionlessly.
 As the cabinet files in, a brief exchange with Marcus Brock reveals that it is Freya, not Aiden, who has been elected Prime Minister.